OrdnanceSurvey/OS-OpenMap-Local-stylesheets/ESRI Shapefile stylesheets/QGIS stylesheets (QML)/Full colour style/README.md

-# OS OpenMap - Full colour style
+# OS OpenMap Local - Full colour style

 These are **QML** files for OS OpenMap - Local in **ESRI Shapefile** format for use in **QGIS**.